-4. ENTERPRISE RISK MANAGEMENT FRAMEWORK (ERMF)
+4. Enterprise Risk Management Framework (ERMF)

-Clarien's risk management is in everything we do as our business, ensuring that decisions are made having sufficiently considered any associated risks to support our purpose and strategic objectives and helps clients navigate their future success.
+Clarien's risk management ensures that decisions are made having sufficiently considered any associated risks to support our purpose and strategic objectives and helps clients navigate their future success.
 Clarien manages its risk through an enterprise wide risk management framework, which sets out the minimum standards and associated processes with day-to-day management activities.